 The technician first assesses the dent from both sides of the panel — the exterior and the interior — to understand the shape, depth, and direction of the deformation.
 On a door, access is typically gained by removing the interior door panel or working through a gap.
 With a light source positioned to reflect off the surface, even small imperfections become clearly visible as the work progresses.

 Using a series of precision rods and picks, the technician applies gentle, specific pressure from the back of the panel to raise the low point of the dent.
-The goal isn’t to push the metal back in one motion — it’s to gradually return it to its original contour through a controlled sequence of small corrections, each one moving the metal slightly closer to flat.
-As the panel comes up, a technique called glare reading is used continuously: the reflection of a straight line in the panel reveals any remaining high or low points that need attention.
+The goal isn’t to push the metal back in one motion — it’s to gradually return it to its original contour through a controlled sequence of small corrections.
+A technique called glare reading is used continuously: the reflection of a straight line in the panel reveals any remaining high or low points that need attention.

 When Paint Is Already Chipped: What Then?